Amourspirit/AutoHotkey-Snippit/README.md

 AutoHotkey Snippit is designed with sharing of snippetsin mind.
 Snippets can be exported and import via the Hotlist Application.

 ####Getting Started
-Having a basic understanding of [AutoHotKey][3] is helpful but not necessary to get started.
-AutoHotkey Snippit comes with a few templates already installed.
-The Default profile when installed is Windows Global.
-Which include shortcust to many of windows control panel items.
+Having a basic understanding of [AutoHotKey][3] is helpful but not necessary to get started. **AutoHotkey Snippit** comes with a few templates already installed.
+The Default profile when installed is *Windows Global.* Which include shortcuts to many of windows control panel items.
-As well there is an auto correct plugin included with the Windows Global that auto corrects hundreds of spelling mistakes.
+As well there is an auto correct plugin included with the *Windows Global* that auto corrects hundreds of spelling mistakes.

 The **AutoHotkey Snippit** application is the main launch point for the program and runs in the system tray.
 If the **AutoHotkey Snipit** is not running in the system tray then no Hotkeys, Hotstring plugins willl be active.
 Althouth you may stil edit any profiles or plugin using the **Hotlist** application.